facebookarchive/cargo-guppy/CONTRIBUTING.md

 ## Contributor License Agreement ("CLA")

-In order to accept your pull request, we need you to submit a CLA.
+-In order to accept your pull request, we need you to submit a CLA.
 You only need to do this once to work on any of Calibra's or Facebook's open source projects.

 Complete your CLA here: <https://code.facebook.com/cla>

+-->

 ## Issues

 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
-In those cases, please go through the process outlined on that page and do not file a public issue.

 ## License